-Tom Terez was one of the first people doing serious research on employee engagement.
-He went to the source, interviewing hundreds of people from all walks of life.
-This led to his book (22 Keys to Creating a Meaningful Workplace), his early Web presence beginning in 1999, and the launch of Tom Terez Workplace Solutions Inc. in 2001.
+Tom Terez is a leader in the area of employee engagement.
+His two years of research went straight to the source: He interviewed hundreds of people from all walks of life to get their input on what it takes to bring out the best in people at work.
+This led to his book (22 Keys to Creating a Meaningful Workplace), his early Web presence, and the launch of this practice in 2001.

-CLIENTS: Tom has led conference keynotes, workplace presentations, in-house workshops, breakthrough projects, and planning sessions for private-sector companies (Boeing, Siemens, Fidelity, Sigma-Aldrich, Providence Health System, Jacobs Technology, Cleveland Clinic, Blue Cross, and many others), for government agencies (FBI, DOE, IRS, SSA, ACF, 14 state governments, major counties and cities, etc.), for higher education (Northern Arizona University, Duke University, University of Missouri, CUPA, and more), and for associations (including SHRM, ASQ, ISPI, AASCIF, ASTD, and others).
-Click for a comprehensive list of clients from past and present engagements.
+Clients: Tom has led conference keynotes, workplace presentations, in-house workshops, breakthrough projects, and planning sessions for more than 100 client organizations.
+Click here for a comprehensive client list from past and present engagements.
+Included are private-sector companies (Boeing, Siemens, Fidelity, Sigma-Aldrich, Providence Health System, Jacobs Technology, Cleveland Clinic, Blue Cross, and many others), government agencies (FBI, DOE, IRS, SSA, ACF, 14 state governments, major counties and cities, etc.), colleges and universities (Northern Arizona University, Duke University, University of Missouri, CUPA, and more), and associations (including SHRM, ASQ, ISPI, AASCIF, ASTD, and others.

-EDUCATION: Tom has an MBA from Duke University (1989), a bachelor’s degree in communications from Northwestern University (1985), and several additional degrees from the Institute of Unexpected Learning.
+Education: Tom has an MBA from Duke University (1989) and a bachelor’s degree in communications from Northwestern University (1985).

 Personal: Tom lives in Columbus, Ohio, with his wife and one daughter – the oldest daughter is away at college.
 For calm, he plays the piano.
 For more calm, he runs trails.
 For kicks, he plays a vintage Hohner accordion – it’s a longstanding family tradition.
 But he’ll kindly stop playing when people ask him to stop, which is often.
 Because there’s nothing subtle about an old-school accordion.